-- In many SAN file systems without Lustre, clients allocate and lock blocks or inodes individually as they are updated.
+- In many SAN filesystems without Lustre, clients allocate and lock blocks or inodes individually as they are updated.
 The Lustre design avoids the high contention that some of these blocks and inodes may have. - Lustre is highly scalable and can have a very large number of clients.
-SAN switches do not scale to a large number of nodes, and the cost per port of a SAN is generally higher than other networking. - File systems that allow direct-to-SAN access from the clients have a security risk because clients can potentially read any data on the SAN disks, and misbehaving clients can corrupt the file system for many reasons like improper file system, network, or other kernel software, bad cabling, bad memory, and so on.
+SAN switches do not scale to a large number of nodes, and the cost per port of a SAN is generally higher than other networking. - Filesystems that allow direct-to-SAN access from the clients have a security risk because clients can potentially read any data on the SAN disks, and misbehaving clients can corrupt the filesystem for many reasons like improper filesystem, network, or other kernel software, bad cabling, bad memory, and so on.
 The risk increases with increase in the number of clients directly accessing the storage.

-4.1.11 Handling/Debugging "Bind: Address already in use" Error
+22.2.11 Handling/Debugging "Bind: Address already in use" Error

-During startup, Lustre may report the "bind: Address already in use" error and reject to start the operation.
+During startup, Lustre may report a bind: Address already in use error and reject to start the operation.
 This is caused by a portmap service (often NFS locking) which starts before Lustre and binds to the default port 988.